geany/www.geany.org/README.dev.md

 other helper packages.

-To be able to use virtualenv, you first need to install it as well as some development libraries for the MySQL and Memcache client libraries.
+To be able to use virtualenv, you first need to install it as well as some development libraries for Python, the MySQL and Memcache client libraries.
 The most easy way is to use the package manager of your distribution.
-On the Debian like systems the following command should install the necessary
+On Debian like systems the following command should install the necessary
 packages:

-    apt-get install python-virtualenv python-pip libmysqlclient-dev libmemcached-dev
+    apt-get install python3-venv python3-pip python3-dev build-essential libmysqlclient-dev libmemcached-dev

 Get the code